inspire9/jawbit/README.md

 # Jawbit

-For receiving Fitbit subscription requests in a Rails (or Rack) app.
+For receiving Fitbit and/or Jawbone subscription requests in a Rails (or Rack) app.

 ## Installation